anonymity0146/neurips146/README.md

 ### data preparation

 To reproduce the results on [2] and [3], coco and wikiart datasets should be downloaded to the root path.
-Details can be accessed in project page and [project page](https://github.com/sunshineatnoon/LinearStyleTransfer).
+Details can be accessed in [project page[2]](https://github.com/abhiskk/fast-neural-style) and [project page[3]](https://github.com/sunshineatnoon/LinearStyleTransfer).

 ### stylization generation